jarrettdev/Java-Reddit-WallStreetBets-Scraper/README.md

 ### More info

-- There is a blacklist for comment characters that are mistaked for stocks (verified_baddies.txt).
+- There is a blacklist for comment characters that are mistaked for stocks (verified_baddies.txt) and for characters that were taken out of context.

 - After each run, there was a list output of invalid stocks.
 If there wasn't a prompt on bing with the stock ticker info, the characters got added to the list.